DigitalPublishingToolkit/NN09/md/10Rules.md

 The conservative daily *FAZ* repeated its calls for a European search engine.
-It let experts explain how important it was, now more than ever, that Germany, or at least the European Union, would finally build its own net infrastructure, and it did not tire of laying part of the blame for secret services’ surveillance on platform operators like Facebook and Google.
+It let experts explain how important it was, now more than ever, that Germany, or at least the European Union, would finally build its own net infrastructure.
+It did not tire of laying at least part of the blame for secret services’ surveillance on platform operators like Facebook and Google.
 Rene Obermann, former head of German telecommunications provider Deutsche Telekom, called for a statutory ‘Schengen Routing’ in